 I also expected to be fully submerged in a culture that would open my eyes and heart to a new way of living.
 It was not at all what I expected.

-I was told to expect a people with a rich history and culture living in third world conditions because the white folk have come to take over their land and take away their heritage, so the government make it up to them by pouring money into the wallets of the community and making an effort to better their lives.
+I was told to expect a people with a rich history and culture living in poor conditions because the white folk have come to take over their land and take away their heritage, so the government makes it up to them by pouring money into the community and making an effort to better their lives.

 The reality, at least in this community, is far more twisted.
 The elders who still respect their cultural traditions are dying out and the younger generations are given a huge amount of money from the government and the mine alike in the form of free housing, free healthcare and royalties from their land.

 They get all this money and yet they still live in poor conditions.
 Families are packed into houses too small, the potholed roads are lined with the shells of old cars and feral dogs, everything is vandalized and everywhere littered with trash.
 Few people work and children regularly miss school with no consequence.

 However, they choose this.
 Don’t get me wrong, their way of living is by no means a bad one, having money doesn’t mean you have to have a big house and a nice car, but the money they receive seems wasted.